jacob-ian/slap/README.md

 # To Do

-- Add `slog.Logger` as a config parameter
+- Add error message field
-- Check that required config params exist (non-zero)
 - Docs
 - Tests everywhere